noelboss/PageQueryBoss/README.md

 ## Index of nested elements

 The index for nested elements can be adjusted.
 This is also done with defaults.
 There are 3 possibilities:

 1. Nested by name (default)
 2. Nested by ID
-3. Nested by nummerical indey
+3. Nested by nummerical index

 #### Named index (default):

-This is the default.
-If you have a field that contains subpages, their key will be their name:
+This is the default setting.
+If you have a field that contains sub-items, the name will be the key in the results:

 	// example
 	$pagesByName = [